foxdonut/meiosis-guide/side_effects.md

 }
 ```

-Notice how there is nothing out of the ordinary here.
+Notice that there is nothing out of the ordinary here.
 A first call to `propose` is made.
 Then we get the `loadTodos` response and make another call to `propose`.

 ## Performing Initial Actions